Amar Prem: Music

-The score and soundtrack for film was composed by R.D.Burman, with lyrics by Anand Bakshi.
 The soundtrack was melody based, which gave Lata Mangeshkar her finest classical solo of the decade, Raina Beti Jaaye, set in an unusual blend of two Ragas, Todi in mukhara or the opening verse and Khamaj in the antara.
 Burman had heard his father, music composer S. D. Burman sing, Bela Boye Jaye, which he said was on his mind, while composing the song.
 Bakshi's lyrics, created a Meera bhajan-like idiom for the song, employing the Krishna-Radha motif.

 However, when it came to "Bada Natkhat hai Re Krishna Kanhaiyya", things took a different turn when his father, veteran music director, S. D. Burman intervened and asked Burman to redo the tune.
 Burman was given the brief of "usual bhajan situation" by Samanta, later as he was giving final touches to the tune, his father heard the tune, and asked for the precise description of situation.
 On listening to the situation, he expressed his dismay as not doing justice to the situation, as R.D.
 Burman recounted in a later interview, "But where's the composer in you in this tune, Pancham (Burman's nickname)?" and went on to explain: "..For Sharmila here is something more than the nautch-girl she plays.
 Her motherly instincts have been aroused by that kid.
 Your tune therefore must communicate all the agony of the nautch-girl wanting to be the mother she can never be.
 Do it again, your way, but with the moving human situation in mind."
 Thus R.D.
 Burman made a tune in Raga Khamaj, which Lata Mangeshkar too sang with marked emotional clarity and abandon, who is usually prone let her technical dexterity outshine.
 The song became a classic, and later Burman called it his "best lesson in music" from his father.

 Finally, Burman roped in his father, S. D. Burman to sing "Doli Mein Bithai Ke Kahaar" in his typical bardic voice, and the song which appears twice in the film, was to become one of the most memorable songs of his career as a playback singer.

 The song "Kuchh Toh Log Kahenge" is considered to be one of the most loved filmi songs of all time.

 Reception

 Release

 Prior to the release of the film, a special show was organised in Delhi, where Gen Sam Manekshaw invited the cast, however the next day a blackout was declared, as the Indo-Pakistani War of 1971 had begun.
-The film was commercially released in January 1972.